History, tourist information, and nearby accommodation

-In the middle of the 18th century the owners decided to rebuild the existing manor in the new neo-classical style that was making such an impact in English fashion at that time.
+In the middle of the 18th century the 4th Lord Clifford decided to rebuild the existing manor in the new neo-classical style that was making such an impact in English fashion at that time.
 He called in two masters of the age, Robert Adam and Lancelot 'Capability' Brown to transform the house and gardens respectively.

 The gardens are typical Capability Brown, with sinuous paths and sweeping vistas, including glimpses of Dartmoor in the distance, augmented by lakeside trails and quiet pockets of trees and shrubs.
-The Ug Brook falls down gently through the estate, running through a series of lakes.
+The Ug Brook flows gently through the estate, running through a series of lakes and over a small waterfall.
+You can see Brown's draft drawings for the garden design hanging inside Ugbrooke house.